 This course offers the student interested in entomology, animal husbandry or veterinary science, an opportunity to become familiar with the recognition, characteristics, habits and control of insects, ticks, mites, and other arthropods that attack man and domestic animals.

 BIOL 5755.
 VIROLOGY (I).
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
-Prerequisite: BIOL 3770.
+Prerequisite: BIOL 3770 or authorization of the Director of the Department.

 The classification, structure, physiology and biochemical activities of viruses.